singularityhacker/Content/Writing_on_GitHub_II.md

 ![Writing in GutHub 2](https://i.imgur.com/7q9dp9A.png)

 In a [previous post](https://medium.com/@justiceconder/writing-on-github-c35ddd12bfd8), I spoke about moving to GitHub as a technical writing platform.
 In this post, I will address some of the challenges I faced, methods of resolution, and future goals as I continue down this journey.
-If you want to know the exact reasons I have made this change, review the previous post.
+If you want to know the exact reasons I have made this change, review my [previous post](https://medium.com/@justiceconder/writing-on-github-c35ddd12bfd8).

-**Editors**
+**Writing Mode**

 When I first started down this path, I wasn't accustomed to writing in markdown so the first thing I did is clone some repositories to my local machine and look for a good markdown editor.
 This is where things got strange.
 It seems that writing in markdown has become something of a rising trend to the degree that there are several paid editors on the market with some even requiring a subscription.
-Thankfully I didn't capitulate to these scams and decided to just go all in and use VS Code as my editor.
-I had to brush up on the interface, staging and committing changes, and package installation.
-The exercise proved beneficial but one aspect of the workflow I still didn't like was the subpar Grammarly integration.
+That kind of blew my mind.
+A subscription text editor?
+Thankfully, I didn't capitulate and decided to just use [Visual Studio Code](https://code.visualstudio.com/) as my editor.
+I had to brush up on the IDE interface, staging and committing changes, and package installation.
+I few things I liked about this setup were

+*   No third-party access to my repository
+*   Unambiguous git interactions
+*   Side-by-side rendering of markdown content
+*   A Grammarly extension (removed from the market place but still available [here](https://github.com/znck/grammarly/releases/tag/v0.12.2))
+*   Options to use "second/external brain" approaches with things like [Foam](https://foambubble.github.io/foam/)

-By accident, I discovered that editing files directly from within the browser on the GitHub website itself proved sufficient for most things I was doing.
-After adding a Chrome extension that made editing markdown files even more friendly and realizing that the Grammarly chrome extension worked as well when this extension was enabled, I started to really fall into a daily groove.
+The exercise proved beneficial but one aspect of the workflow I still really didn't like was the Grammarly integration.
+By accident, I discovered that editing files directly from within the browser on the GitHub website itself proved sufficient for most things I wanted to do.
+Talk about going full circle.
+After adding [GitHub Writer](https://github.com/ckeditor/github-writer), a browser extension that made editing markdown files even more friendly and realizing that the [Grammarly browser extension](https://support.grammarly.com/hc/en-us/articles/115000091552-Install-the-Grammarly-browser-extension) worked as well when this extension was enabled, I started to really fall into a groove.
 What's cool is that all my content is still available locally if needed (meaning I can interact with it with any application on my machine) but still conveniently available to be edited within a browser window.
 It's really the best of both worlds.

-**Organization**

-A word on organization.
-Github projects.

 **Image Management**

-Imgur and the upload app

-**Presentation**

-Hack.md

-Awesome slides

-A good way to make private content public content.

-**The trivium of technical writing**
+Image paths in GitHub repositories can be tricky.
+While GitHub does offer an [image hosting CDN](https://gist.github.com/vinkla/dca76249ba6b73c5dd66a4e986df4c8d) mechanism, there is no mechanism to view-all-uploaded or [delete images](https://stackoverflow.com/questions/33215211/github-how-do-i-delete-an-attachment-in-github-issues) once uploaded.
+I didn't want to use dropbox as that entire domain can be blocked on some corporate networks so landed on a slick [Imgur](https://imgur.com/) workflow that handles my local screenshot needs as well.
+With this [mac app](https://github.com/mileswd/mac2imgur) and an imgur account, you can drag and drop images to be uploaded or just take any screenshot and it will be uploaded to your account and the link copied to your clipboard.

+**Content Presentation**

+I'm most frequently working in private repositories but have a need to present content to people who don't have access.
+This is where [HackMD](https://hackmd.io/) comes in.
+It allows me to pull in content from a private repo and present it in a slide show way.
+Any updates to that file in git can be pulled into the HackMD version and it also allows pushing the other direction as well.

+**Workflow and Organization**

+*   Use issues for quick notes and prolonged ideation
+*   Migrate issue to document when you're ready to start on the document
+*   Use a project board with milestones to maintain a cadence
+*   Create your projects at the topmost level of your GitHub so you can use a single cross-cutting kanban board and link issues to any of your repositories.

 ...